The Beacon (Jersey City): Use of existing infrastructure and restoration

 The existing buildings are listed on the New Jersey Register of Historic Places and National Register of Historic Places.

 The first buildings to be renovated were the Rialto and Capitol buildings, which now serve as residential condominiums and entertainment spaces.
 The restoration of these two buildings alone was estimated over $133 million and it took over four years to complete.
-In 2009, the New Jersey Department of Environmental Protection Historic Preservation Office awarded an Outstanding Contribution of Excellence Award to the contractors and architects and others who participated in the restoration of the Rialto and Capitol buildings.
+In 2009, the New Jersey Department of Environmental Protection Historic Preservation Office awarded an Outstanding Contribution of Excellence Award to the contractors, architects, and others who participated in the restoration of the Rialto and Capitol buildings.